Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The Product Owner must attend the Sprint Retrospective.
+### True or False: The Product Owner must attend the Sprint Retrospective.

 - [x] True.
 - [ ] False.

 **[⬆ Back to Top](#table-of-contents)**

-### A Scrum Team must only work on a single Product Goal at any time.
+### True or False: A Scrum Team must only work on a single Product Goal at any time.

 - [x] True.
 - [ ] False.

 **[⬆ Back to Top](#table-of-contents)**

-### The Definition of Done is a mandatory part of Scrum.
+### True or False: The Definition of Done is a mandatory part of Scrum.

 - [x] True.
 - [ ] False.

 **[⬆ Back to Top](#table-of-contents)**

-### The Scrum Master must facilitate the Daily Scrum.
+### True or False: The Scrum Master must facilitate the Daily Scrum.

+- [ ] True.
 - [x] False.
-- [ ] True.

 **[⬆ Back to Top](#table-of-contents)**

 ### Among the Developers, there is nobody with significant testing expertise.
 They should...

-- [ ] Request for a specialist tester to join them and queue testing for them to do when they arrive in a later Sprint.
+- [ ] request for a specialist tester to join them and queue testing for them to do when they arrive in a later Sprint.
-- [ ] Produce an Increment that will be tested by a dedicated test team after the Sprint to guarantee the quality.
+- [ ] produce an Increment that will be tested by a dedicated test team after the Sprint to guarantee the quality.
-- [x] Raise this as an impediment which may require the assistance of the Scrum Master to resolve.
+- [x] raise this as an impediment which may require the assistance of the Scrum Master to resolve.
-- [x] Quality is the responsibility of the Developers and they should undertake testing themselves to the best of their abilities.
+- [x] quality is the responsibility of the Developers and they should undertake testing themselves to the best of their abilities.

 **[⬆ Back to Top](#table-of-contents)**

-### The Sprint Planning event is comprised of 2 parts and the Product Owner is not needed at the 2nd part.
+### True or False: The Sprint Planning event is comprised of 2 parts and the Product Owner is not needed at the 2nd part.

 - [ ] True.
 - [x] False.